restorer/haxe-sublime-bundle/README.markdown

  - `haxe_check_on_save` (`false` by default) : invokes the compiler on each save operation and shows compilation errors.
  - `haxe_completion_smart_snippets_on_completion` (`false` by default) : include the full smart snippet directly when selecting a suggested completion function from the dropdown list.

+These settings can be overriden at two places:
+  1. `syntax specific user settings` : in this case all settings must have a prefix `plugin_`, if you don't want to overrule all project specific settings.
+The default behaviour of sublime is that syntax specific settings override project settings and the intention of this prefix is to allow project settings to take precedence.
+  2. `project specific settings` : in this case you define them without prefix, all of these settings take precendence over `prefixed` settings.

-All of these Settings can be overriden with plattform specific settings by added a suffix like `_windows`, `_linux`, `_osx`, this can be useful when working in teams with different operating systems without changing the project file.
+Additionally all of these settings can be overriden with plattform specific settings by added a suffix like `_windows`, `_linux`, `_osx`, this can be useful when working in teams with different operating systems without changing the project file.
+E.g. `haxe_exec_linux` takes precendence over `haxe_exec` on linux plattforms.

 ### Targeting NME/openfl